Please bear in mind that outdated browsers may not support all the functions on this website – updates may be necessary.

 Sally Casper, a master tailor, and his wife Helene (Lene) Casper, née Loszynski, moved in to the street-facing building on June 1, 1942.
 They probably rented out a street-level store unit.
 They had previously lived at Barbarossastraße 50 and later moved to Chodowieckistraße 8 in this neighborhood.
 Stumbling stones laid there in 2012 mark their last voluntary home.
 Lene and Sally Casper were deported on October 19, 1942, to Riga, and shot in the Rumbula forest immediately after arriving on October 22, 1942.
 Five of their seven adult children were also murdered: Martin and Siegfried Casper in Riga; Edith Abraham, née Casper, and Walter Casper in Auschwitz; Rudolf Casper in Chelmno extermination camp.
 Their siblings Harry Casper and Gertrud Kaufmann, née Casper, were the only ones to survive.
 Their daughters keep their memory alive.

-Business card for Sally Casper’s tailor’s studio S. Casper master tailor – Bespoke gentlemen’s fashions on Barbarossastraße.
+Business card for Sally Casper’s tailor’s studio: S. Casper master tailor – Bespoke gentlemen’s fashions on Barbarossastraße.
 Source: private property of Reha Kirmse

 Helene and Sally Casper on Greifswalder Straße, on the corner of Pasteurstraße, 1938, photographer unknown.
 Source: private property of Reha Kirmse